-Nick Jr. is understandably proud of the precedent-setting elements within this preschool series -- the first to regularly feature Mandarin words and phrases, as a bilingual Chinese-American girl periodically translates her brightly colored adventures.
+Nick Jr. is understandably proud of the precedent-setting elements within this preschool series — the first to regularly feature Mandarin words and phrases, as a bilingual Chinese-American girl periodically translates her brightly colored adventures.
 As for the series itself, it’s one of those tedious exercises that the smallest of kids might endure but which parents will have trouble sitting through without a stiff drink — or at least a glass of rice wine.